riyadzaigirdar/Question_Survey_Rest_Api/README.md

 The endpoints should be:

-a.
-Create questions (/api/v1/question/ POST)
+1. Create questions (/api/v1/question/ POST)
-b.
-Update questions (/api/v1/question/:id/ PUT)
+2. Update questions (/api/v1/question/:id/ PUT)
-c.
-View list of questions (/api/v1/question/ GET)
+3. View list of questions (/api/v1/question/ GET)
-d.
-Answer to question (/api/v1/qanswer/ POST)
+4. Answer to question (/api/v1/qanswer/ POST)
-e.
-View answer (/api/v1/qanswer/ GET)
+5. View answer (/api/v1/qanswer/ GET)

 Use following Technology Stack:

-a.
-DRF latest version is must
+1. DRF latest version is must
-b.
-Django ORM is must
+2. Django ORM is must
-c.
-Postgres is a plus
+3. Postgres is a plus
-d.
-Docker is a plus
+4. Docker is a plus